shantchr/Capstone/source/README.md

-# Capstone
+# Source Documentation

-Sheridan Capstone Documentation and Bookkeeping
+Source files related to Art, Code, and Design